-AM-FM: Press the lower knob to switch between AM and FM.
+AM-FM: Press this knob to switch between AM, FM1 and FM2.
 The display shows your selection.

-TUNE: Turn the lower knob to tune in radio stations.
+TUNE: Turn this knob to tune in radio stations.

-SEEK: Press the right arrow to tune to the next higher station and the left arrow to tune to the next lower station and stay there.
+SEEK ▷: Press the right or left arrow to seek to the next or previous station and stay there.